Particle Acceleration in Collisionless Magnetically Arrested Disks

-\paragraph{Introduction.---} Supermassive black holes (BH) at the center of low-luminosity active galactic nuclei (AGN) accrete ion-lepton plasma whose high temperatures and low densities place it in the collisionless regime.
-Some of these BHs are known to launch jets \citep[via, e.g., the Blandford-Znajek (BZ) mechanism;][]{blandford77}, but it is well-established that not all systems clearly display these features \citep{madejski16,blandford19,hada20}.
-Examples can be found in the two low-luminosity AGN M87$^\ast$ and Sagittarius A$^\ast$, where M87$^\ast$ shows a prominent, large-scale jet and Sagittarius A$^\ast$ only displays radiative characteristics typical for a compact jet \citep{markoff07,falcke09}.
+\paragraph{Introduction.---} Supermassive black holes (BH) at the center of low-luminosity active galactic nuclei (LLAGN) accrete ion-lepton plasma whose high temperatures and low densities place it in the collisionless regime \footnote{The collisionless regime refers to the mean free path to Coulomb collisions being large -- often exceeding the system size by a multitude of factors \citep[e.g,][]{fitzpatrick14}}.
+Some of these BHs are known to launch jets, but these features are well-established to not be universal \citep{madejski16,blandford19,hada20}.
+Examples can be found in the two LLAGN M87$^\ast$ and Sagittarius A$^\ast$, where M87$^\ast$ shows a prominent, large-scale jet and Sagittarius A$^\ast$ only displays radiative characteristics typical for a compact jet \citep{markoff07,falcke09}.
 The Event Horizon Telescope has observed emission structures associated with millimeter-wavelength synchrotron radiation from near-horizon relativistic accretion flows for both systems \citep{eht1,eht22sgrai}.
-Although the ring-like features are likely produced by the bulk accretion flow, the question remains of how and where the high-energy particles and emission signatures are created.
+Although these emission features are likely produced by the bulk accretion flow, the question remains of how and where the higher-energy emission and particles are created.

 Many jetted black hole systems, including M87$^\ast$ and Sagittarius A$^\ast$, display $\gamma$-ray activity \citep{aharonian06sgra,aharonian06m87,magic12m87,aliu12veritasm87,hess18sgra,magic20sgra,adams21veritassgra}.
 These systems can go through periods of increased (i.e., flaring) activity \citep{eht21multiwavelengthm87,eht22sgraii,hess24m87}, which can be related to the dynamics of the central engine that drives jet launching mechanics and its associated plasma effects.
-An important source of the high-energy emission is related to the plasma dynamics within the BH magnetosphere, but it remains difficult to determine which mechanism is predominantly responsible and whether the collisionless accretion flow dynamics are influential.
-In this numerical study, we therefore aim to simultaneously assess the ability of accretion-driven and magnetospheric processes to accelerate particles to high, non-thermal energies.
+The source of the high-energy emission is often tied to the collisionless plasma dynamics within the BH magnetosphere, but it remains a challenge to identify the responsible mechanisms and locations.
+With this numerical study, we therefore aim to simultaneously assess the ability of accretion-driven and magnetospheric processes to accelerate particles to high, non-thermal energies.